ThePanthera/hon-irc-chat-bot/README.md

-if not, prompts brain to load the certain module/plugin, upon loading, it selects randomly a question from a file (scanner function would be useful in this case) sets both bots to filter chat, with a certain keyword, blabal
+if not, prompts brain to load the certain module/plugin, upon loading, it selects randomly a question from a file (scanner function would be useful in this case) sets both bots to filter chat, with a certain keyword, blabla